Love is the Spirit of this Church & SERVICE is its Law.

 Young at Heart

 Young at Heart provides opportunities for mostly retired men and women to have lunch together, socialize over games, and stay current on church events and the community.
 All ages are welcome.
-Young at Heart outings are scheduled through May.
+All ages are welcome.
+Facilitated by Lynne Bootes, 909-730-7137

 Serving the Church